 Figure 6- Change detection of year 2008 and 2018

-3.1 Driving force: Land use / land cover can change due to natural or human factors.
-Natural factors such as flooding, drought and volcanic eruption etc. result in a change of land use / land cover.
-Human factors such as demographic pressure, level of poverty and the economic and institutional structures of resource use may be some of the indirect causes of land use / land cover change.
+3.1 Driving force: Land use/land cover can change due to natural or human factors.
+Natural factors such as flooding, drought and volcanic eruption etc., result in a change of land use/land cover.
+Human factors such as demographic pressure, level of poverty and the economic and institutional structures of resource use may be some of the indirect causes of land use/land cover change.
 Moreover, with an increase in population and economic growth, human activities have occupied more land (Mather, 1986).
-Changes in the way which people live their lives may change the function of the land and the human factors such as population and their activities may be the driving forces in changes in land use and cover.
+Changes in the way which people live their lives may change the function of the land, and the human factors, such as population and their activities, may be the driving forces in changes in land use and cover.
 Robinson (1979) argued that the initial driving forces to be considered are population, income, technology and price.

-The present study reveals that the agriculture land in 2008 was 37.79 % which is increases to 39.22 % in 2018.
-The area under settlement in 2008 was 5.63 % was increases up to 13.71 % of total area.
-Whereas area under waste land in 2008 was found to be 0.60 % was decreased upto 0.51 % in 2018.
-The 29.91 % area under forest land in 2008 was reduced upto 24.09 % in 2018.
-The area under water body in 2008 was 3.51 % of total study area and was about 3.83 % in 2018.
+The present study reveals that the agricultural land in 2008 was 37.79 %, which increased to 39.22 % in 2018.
+The area under settlement in 2008 was 5.63 % was increased up to 13.71 % of the total area.
+Whereas area under wasteland in 2008 was found to be 0.60 % was decreased upto 0.51 % in 2018.
+The 29.91 % area under forest land in 2008 was reduced to 24.09 % in 2018.
+The area under the water body in 2008 was 3.51 % of total study area and was about 3.83 % in 2018.
 The area under open scrub in 2008 was 22.56 % of total study area and was 18.64 % in 2018.

-The LULC classes agriculture land, settlement and water body have increased over a decade, with the agriculture area to 3.78 % from 2008 to 2018.
+The LULC classes agriculture land, settlement and water body have increased over a decade, with the agriculture area increasing to 3.78 % from 2008 to 2018.
 While forest, witnessed a drastic decrease up to 15 % over the period of 10 years.
-The major changes have occurred in settlement which shows continuous increase i.e. 5.63% in 2008 to 13.71 % and at the same time forest showed a decrease in area (29.91% in 2008 to 24.09% in 2018).
+The major changes have occurred in settlement, which shows a continuous increase i.e. 5.63% in 2008 to 13.71 % and at the same time, forest showed a decrease in area (29.91% in 2008 to 24.09% in 2018).
 The study further reveals that major land use change in the study area is in settlement.
-It has increased by 143.51 % due to increase in population, influx migration from rural to urban areas and demand for settlements.
-The second major category of land use change in the study area is water body which was increased 9.11 %.
-The agriculture which is increased by 3.78 % due to increase in irrigation facilities.
-The area under fourth category of the land i.e. forest decreased by 19.45 %.
-Waste land are decreasing, agricultural lands are increasing.
-All these results infer and establish the apprehensions of the locals that area is turning more into a settlement and agricultural land.
-Frequent high frequency rains and lack of proper soil conservation structure lead to degradation of soil.
-It can also inferred from the results that it is always not a human factor which is responsible for degradation of soil.
+It has increased by 143.51 % due to an increase in population, influx migration from rural to urban areas and demand for settlements.
+The second major category of land use change in the study area is water bodies, which increased by 9.11 %.
+The agriculture has increased by 3.78 % due to an increase in irrigation facilities.
+The area under the fourth category of the land i.e. forest, decreased by 19.45 %.
+Waste land is decreasing, agricultural lands are increasing.
+All these results infer and establish the apprehensions of the locals that the area is turning more into a settlement and agricultural land.
+Frequent high-frequency rains and lack of proper soil conservation structure lead to degradation of soil.
+It can also be inferred from the results that it is not always a human factor which is responsible for the degradation of soil.

 4. Conclusion